Gramoz Pashko: Career

 Pashko was the cofounder of the Democratic Party that was established in 1990.
 In 1991, he served as the deputy prime minister and minister of economy in the cabinet led by the then prime minister Ylli Bufi.
 A few months later, he quit the positions and the Democratic Party membership to form the Democratic Alliance Party.
 Gramoz Pashko decided to rejoin the Democratic Party, undergoing a vote on the structures of the latter.
 At the last congress of the Democratic Party, Pashko was elected a member of the National Council of the Democratic Party.
 Pashko also served as economic advisor to several left wing prime ministers.

 Death

-Pashko hit his head on 16 July 2006 while diving in the sea in Himara, southern Albania.
+Pashko hit his head on 16 July 2006 while diving in the sea in Himarë, southern Albania.
 The Bell 222 helicopter transporting him to Bari, Italy, for medical treatment crashed over the Adriatic Sea.
 Six people died in the crash: the two pilots, an engineer, a doctor; Pashko and his son Ruben, who was traveling with him.